MrSpadala/picklecache/README.md

-# picklecache
+# pklcache

-Quick and *dirty* caching of function results on disk using `pickle`.
+The name stands for pickle cache, and it is a quick and *dirty* way of caching function results on disk using `pickle`.

 This can be helpful for example in some machine learning tasks, where you have to preprocess the data with many time-consuming steps, and you want to not recompute things every time you run your program.

 ### Example
 ```
-from picklecache import cache
+from pklcache import cache

 @cache("foo_cache.pkl")
 def foo(args):